jschoeley/ced18-tidyr/docs/02-data_wrangling.md

 ### Excercise: Tidy data

-- Download `get_eurostat('t2020_10', time_format = 'raw')` and write a pipe that calculates the difference between the current value and the target value over time for each country.

 - Recode the activity variable in dataset `eu_timeuse` into less than 10 meaningful categories of your own choice (make sure to filter out the "Total" values first).
 Visualize.